-‘Imagine’ went John Lennon painting a utopian world where the sun shone, countries remained undivided, people shared everything *Sigh* imagine says I when you could a break from your job, travel the world or learn a new thing and come back to the same job that is waiting for you, wouldn’t that be bliss?
+‘Imagine’ went John Lennon painting a utopian world where the sun shone, countries remained undivided, people shared everything *Sigh* Imagine says I… When you could a break from your job, travel the world or learn a new thing and come back to the same job that is waiting for you, wouldn’t that be bliss?
 Whoa!!
-Hold on, you say there is such a magical treat available and its called Sabbatical!!
+Hold on, you say there is such a magical treat available and I want to believe it is called Sabbatical!!

 What in the name of ______ is sabbatical?

 Not wishing to confess my ignorance and not wanting to sound like a village fool, I quickly cast about searching, about Sabbatical and discovered that the world wide web has plethora of information on it.
 Feeling astounded and amazed like Columbus the explorer, I mapped the rugged terrains and hidden ravines of this wonderful opportunity called sabbatical and here is what I found out about sabbatical…

 The prospect of a long vacation unencumbered by the deadlines may send us into a tizzy and when it comes with money, it can unhinge the majority of us ( I mean who would not like to spend time doing nothing on somebody else’s wallet).
 But if you are the determined fella, you can maximise your benefits with your sabbatical.